| Barking & Dagenham The Authority’s funding of the Community Music Service

 (99 per cent take up) and a praiseworthy range of provision

+for adults.
 We can only marvel at the achievements of

 an education authority as small as Stirling.
 Yet here is further